Surgeon General Jerome Adams may be the nicest guy in the Trump administration. But is that what America needs right now?

 The full context of his remarks, however, is more nuanced.
 He actually was urging everyone to avoid behaviors that increased their risks, while noting that it was an especially important message for people of color because of their high infection rates and underlying health and economic disparities.

-Moments before he said “Big Mama,” he’d addressed problems that placed people of color at greater risk: “Only one in five African Americans and one in six Hispanics has a job that lets them work from home.
-People of color are more likely to live in densely packed areas and in multigenerational housing which create higher risk for spread of a highly contagious disease like covid-19.
+Moments before he said “Big Mama,” he’d addressed problems that placed people of color at greater risk: “Only 1 in 5 African Americans and 1 in 6 Hispanics has a job that lets them work from home.
+People of color are more likely to live in densely packed areas and in multigenerational housing, which create higher risk for spread of a highly contagious disease like covid-19.
 We tell people to wash their hands, but a study showed 30 percent of the homes on Navajo Nation don’t have running water.”

-And he’d pledged that the administration was going to do something about those deficits, including “targeted outreach to communities of color, and increasing financial, employment, education, housing, social, and health supports so that everybody as an equal chance to be healthy.”
+And he’d pledged that the administration was going to do something about those deficits, including “targeted outreach to communities of color, and increasing financial, employment, education, housing, social and health supports so that everybody has an equal chance to be healthy.”
 (Since then, Adams says, he’s stepped up “virtual engagements” with community leaders, set in motion plans for his more intimate public service campaign, and is hopeful that a major upcoming report on community health and economic prosperity will spur improvements for people of color.)

 But, after the April news conference, all anyone seemed to want to talk about was Big Mama.

 “I understood what he was trying to do,” said Leana Wen, a former Baltimore health commissioner who is a visiting professor at George Washington University’s School of Public Health.
 “I believe it was misinterpreted.
-It was taken out of context”
+It was taken out of context.”

 In the education of a surgeon general, it was the hardest lesson of all.

-“That was me speaking to people the way I would speak to someone in my doctor’s office or someone who came up to me on the street and asked me a question” Adams says.
+“That was me speaking to people the way I would speak to someone in my doctor’s office or someone who came up to me on the street and asked me a question,” Adams says.
 “That was me being nice and trying to be empathetic, but not realizing the political frame and context of me being at the White House and standing at a podium in between the president and vice president.”

 And that was when Adams began to fade from view, for the most part stepping out of the national spotlight for more modest regional appearances, where he says he was getting fewer politically charged questions.
 Was he forced?
 He wouldn’t exactly say.